The Last Man on Earth (1964 film): Home media

 MGM Home Video, the current owners of the AIP film catalog, released a digitally remastered widescreen version of the film on DVD in September 2005.
 In 2014, Scream Factory released Blu-ray version in the Vince Price Collection II, which included six other Vincent Price films.

 Reception

 Although the film was not considered a success upon its release, it later gained a more favorable reputation as a classic of the genre.
-As of March 2024, The Last Man on Earth holds a 79% rating at the film review aggregator Web site Rotten Tomatoes from 29 reviews.
+As of February 2025, The Last Man on Earth holds an 80% rating at the film review aggregator Web site Rotten Tomatoes from 30 reviews.
 Phil Hall of Film Threat called The Last Man on Earth "the best Vincent Price movie ever made".

 Among the less favorable reviews, Steve Biodrowski of Cinefantastique felt the film was "hampered by an obviously low budget and some poorly recorded, post-production dubbing that creates an amateurish feel, undermining the power of its story", while Jonathan Rosenbaum of the Chicago Reader remarked, "Some would consider this version better than the 1971 remake with Charlton Heston, The Omega Man, but that isn't much of an achievement".